ga4gh-beacon/beacon-v2/README.md

 ## Directory structure

 ```
-|-docs          TBD; could contain the source for the Readthedocs documentation
+|-docs          TBD; will contain the source for the Readthedocs documentation
 |
 |- framework
 |   |